-You plan to have a breakthrough year in 2014.
-You are a strong sales manager and you know your business, your customers and your reps.
-Hopefully you have had an awesome holiday and are charged up ready to have a great year!
+You plan to have a breakthrough year.
+You are a strong sales manager, and you know your business, your customers, and your reps.
+Hopefully, you have had an awesome holiday and are charged up ready to have a great year!

 My promise to you is by investing an hour of your time to build your annual coaching plan you will significantly elevate the performance of your entire sales team.

-My 3 sales management secrets for success are planning:
+My three sales management secrets for success are planning:

 - How many days you plan to be in the field this year